mk-fg/pulseaudio-mixer-cli/README.md

 Such config is totally optional, and might be useful in case default options aren't suitable for a specific setup and creating a shell alias or wrapper is too much trouble.
+For some extra config-only options, see "pulseaudio-mixer-cli.example.cfg".
-Commandline values override the ones defined in a config file.
+Commandline values override the ones defined in the config file.

 There is a shiny rewritten "pa-mixer-mk2.py" script version, which is probably way less tested, but have some extra features, which I can't be bothered to